gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-matrix-stack.md

 This article is a continuation of [WebGL 2D DrawImage](webgl-2d-drawimage.html).
 If you haven't read that I suggest [you start there](webgl-2d-drawimage.html).

-In that last article we implemented the WebGL equivilent of Canvas 2D's `drawImage` function including its ability to specify both the source rectangle and the destination rectangle.
+In that last article we implemented the WebGL equivalent of Canvas 2D's `drawImage` function including its ability to specify both the source rectangle and the destination rectangle.

 What we haven't done yet is let us rotate and/or scale it from any arbitrary point.
 We could do that